bloomwalletio/bloom-audit/README.md

 **Additional context**

 This vulnerability was discovered during a security assessment conducted by the AuditOne team.
 Immediate action is recommended to address this issue and prevent potential security breaches.

+**Conclusion**

+The issue was on third-party API provider (Tide) and they addressed it, this is the comment of Riccardo Galbusera, one of their team members:

+> Hi, I'm Riccardo from Tide team.
+We addressed this issue in our last release a couple of days ago and now all the involved endpoints have the parameters correctly validated to avoid SQL injections.

 ---